jefdaj/jefdaj.github.io/README.md

 code in [site.hs][sitehs], but everything else updates live as you edit the files.
 If you have type errors it will fall back to GHCi.

-[publish.sh][publish] will update the HTML files and push them to the server.
+Once you have the right HTML built, [publish.sh][publish] will push it to the server.

 [cryptoisland]: https://cryptois.land
 [build]: https://github.com/jefdaj/jefdaj.github.io/blob/master/build.sh